openpmix/prrte/src/tools/prte/prte-map.1.md

 into an oversubscription scenario.

-You can force PRTE to oversubscribe the nodes by using the `:OVERSUBSCRIBE` modifier to the `--map-by` option as seen in the example below:
+You can force PRTE to oversubscribe the nodes by using the `:OVERSUBSCRIBE` qualifier to the `--map-by` option as seen in the example below:
 ```
 prun --np 66 --hostfile myhostfile --map-by core:HWTCPUS:OVERSUBSCRIBE --bind-to hwthread hostname
 ```